FlorianWoerz/SLS_Evidence_long_tail/README.md

 # Supplementary data of "Evidence for Long-Tails in SLS Algorithms"

-This repository contains all data produced for the empirical evaluations of the paper "Evidence for Long-Tails in SLS Algorithms" of Anonymous Authors.
+This repository contains all data produced for the empirical evaluations of the paper "Evidence for Long-Tails in SLS Algorithms" of Florian Wörz and Jan-Hendrik Lorenz.
 The instances used to obtain this data can be found in the Zenodo repository specified in the paper: https://doi.org/10.5281/zenodo.4715893.

 ## General Folder Structure